5 Things You Should Know About Brand Reinvention

 Changing a name or logo, or creating a new ad campaign, does not constitute brand reinvention.
 It’s much more involved than that.
 When done properly, reinventing a brand can attract new referral relationships thereby building greater market-share and business volume.
 But, if you short-cut the process, you could cheat yourself out of some tremendous benefits.

-This is especially true for retail lenders who today must rely more heavily on business relationships, especially with Realtors®, as refinances begin to dwindle and MSA’s are under fire.
+This is especially true for retail lenders who today must rely more heavily on business relationships, especially with Realtors®, as refinances dwindle.
 If you’ve concentrated mainly on refinancing and your competitors have done a better job of balancing their refi and purchase transactions, then your brand reinvention better have a good story behind it.

 So, what are the rules for reinventing your brand?
 Here are five you should live by…

 1) Simply creating a new campaign or tagline won’t cut it.
 Closing the gap between who you are now and who you desire to be takes more than that.
 People may compliment you on your new logo, tagline or campaign, but they will view you as the same company unless there is real substance to back these efforts up.
 In other words, authenticity is key.